sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 JavaScript is a programming language used primarily for creating interactive web pages and web applications.
 It is often referred to as the "language of the web" because it can be executed in a web browser without the need for additional software or plugins.
 JavaScript is also used on the server-side with frameworks such as Node.js, allowing for full-stack development.

 ### Question 7.
-Difference between java and JavaScript?
+Difference between Java and JavaScript?

 Java is a general-purpose programming language that is commonly used for enterprise-level applications, while JavaScript is a scripting language primarily used for web development.
 Java code is compiled to bytecode and executed on a virtual machine, while JavaScript code is interpreted by the browser's JavaScript engine.
 Additionally, Java has strong typing and requires explicit declaration of data types, whereas JavaScript is weakly typed and does not require explicit type declarations.